+22.1 Recruitment and Appointment

-22. 22.1 Officer Employment and Disciplinary Procedure Rules Recruitment and Appointment
+22 .
+Officer Employment and Disciplinary Procedure Rules

 21.12 Health Service Variations

 21.11 Guidance for Investigations and reporting

 21.10 Overview and Scrutiny Panels

 21.9 Attendance by Others

 21.8 Attendance of Members and Officers

 21.7 Work Programmes

 21.6 Quorum

 21.5 Public Speaking Procedure

 21.4 Meetings

 21.3 Chairmanship

 21.2 Membership and Substitutes

 21.1 Health Overview, Policy and Scrutiny Committee

 21. Health Overview, Policy and Scrutiny Committee Procedure Rules

-•

 20.16 Task and Finish Groups

 20.15 Call-In

 20.14 Attendance by Others

 20.13 Attendance of Members and Officers

 20.12 Consideration by the Cabinet

 20.11 Reports from Overview and Scrutiny Committees

 20.10 Policy Review and Development

 20.9 Agenda Items

 20.8 Work Programmes

 20.7 Chairmanship

 20.6 Quorum

 20.5 Public Speaking Procedure

 20.4 Meetings

 20.3 Education Representatives

 20.2 Membership and Substitutes

 20.1 Overview and Scrutiny Committees

 20. Overview and Scrutiny Committee Procedure Rules

+•

 19.22 Overview and Scrutiny Committees' access to documents

 19.21 Additional rights of access to documents for members of local authorities

 19.20 Recording of decisions made by individuals

 19.19 Record of Decisions

 19.18 Report on special urgency decisions

 19.17 Report to Council where the Key Decision procedure is not followed

 19.16 Special Urgency Relating to Key Decision

 19.15 General Exemption from inclusion in the Forward Plan

 19.14 The Forward Plan

 19.13 Procedure before taking Key Decisions

 19.12 Application of Rules to the Cabinet

 19.11 Exclusion of Access by the Public to Reports

-19.10 Exclusion of Access by the Public to Meetings

 22.2 Recruitment of Head of Paid Service and Chief Officers

 22.3 Appointment of Head of Paid Service

 22.4 Appointment of Chief Officers and Deputy Chief Officers

 22.5 Other Appointments

 22.6 Disciplinary Action

 22.7 Dismissal

 23. Technical Appendix: Council Procedure Rules relating to Staff

 23.1 Meanings

 23.2 Appointments and Dismissals

 23.3 Appointments

 23.4 Appointments - Offers

 23.5 Dismissal

 23.6 Dismissal - Notice

 Part 5 - Codes of Conduct

+r are o occessor contact

 24. Code of Conduct for Members

 24.1 Joint Statement

 24.2 Introduction

 24.3 Definitions

 24.4 Purpose of the Code of Conduct

 24.5 General principles of councillor conduct

 24.6 Application of the Code of Conduct

 24.7 Standards of councillor conduct

 24.8 General Conduct

 24.9 Bullying, harassment and discrimination

 24.10 Impartiality of officers of the council

-24.11 Confidentiality and access to information
+24.10 Confidentiality and access to information

-24.12 Disrepute
+24.11 Disrepute

-24.13 Use of position
+24.12 Use of position

-24.14 Use of local authority resources and facilities
+24.13 Use of local authority resources and facilities

-24.15 Complying with the Code of Conduct
+24.14 Complying with the Code of Conduct

+24.15 Interests

-24.16 Interests
+24.16

 24.17 Gifts and hospitality

 Appendix A - the Seven Principles of Public Life

 Appendix B - Registering interests

+ne.
+Drotocal for Mambar/Officer Deletions

 25 .
-Protocol for Member/Officer Relations
+Protocol for Member/Officer Relations Introduction

-25.1 Introduction
+25.1

 25.2 Member Conduct

 25.3.
 Reports to Cabinet

 25.4 Decision Making

 25.5 Chairmen of Committees

 25.6 General Provisions